 Writing is a great way of making money online in Kenya.

-Do you want to be a successful freelance writer in Kenya?
-Below are a few tips on how you can make it.
+If so, below are a few tips on how you can make it.
 Included are 6 deadly sins that can kill your freelancing career and information on how you can benefit from my free mini-course for writers.

 1. Polish Your Writing Skills

-Are you a writer?
-Have you ever tried to make money online?
 There are a few things that can indicate whether you can make it as a writer.
 Below are some things that you can ask yourself to know if you can make the cut.

 - Have you enjoyed writing since childhood?